windmill-labs/windmilldocs/blog/2023-06-05-discord-bot/index.md

 ## Demo

-On Discord, you can now ask questions to the bot and get answers from the Windmill documentation.
+Once the Discord Bot is set up and the necessary flows are created, you can test it out by asking questions in the Discord server where the bot is added.

 ```
 /windmill-help question: How can I Run Docker Containers?